SeqWare/seqware/seqware-distribution/docs/site/content/docs/6-pipeline/writing_modules.md

 <!--
 TODO
 * this really needs to be cleaned up and checked.
-THere are probably a lot of errors in this doc -->
+There are probably a lot of errors in this doc -->